ajrsoftware/WPClothes2Order-test-env/README.md

 # WPClothes2Order testing environment

+If you want to test the [WPClothes2Order](https://github.com/AshleyRedman/WPClothes2Order) plugin in isolation easily, use this package.

 ## Assumptions

 -   This guide is for MacOS & Linux users, I currently do not use a windows machine, so a PR on this README on how to get started with a windows setup would be appreciated.